-New 2020 Kia Sorento: pictures, details, specifications and on-sale date
+New 2020 Kia Sorento: prices, specifications and on-sale date

 Also featuring on all-wheel-drive versions of the car is a 'Terrain Mode', making it more capable on muddy, snowy or sandy surfaces.
 It controls the car’s standard electronic stability control (ESC), as well as the distribution of torque to all four wheels.